14 Advanced MAC Protocols

 The Problem in Action:

-Scenario: Smart factory with Wi-Fi sensors
+Scenario: smart factory Wi-Fi sensors hidden behind metal machinery.

 Real-World IoT Impact: